Buying Cross country skis

-It’s crucial when buying cross country skis to look out for the cross country skis size, weight and degree of camber, in order for you to find a ski matching your body and cross country skiing style.
-It’s important that your cross country skis match your weight, in relation to the ski's height.
-Besides that, the ski's weight depends on your cross country skiing style, e.g. if you need a ski for race, it should be lightweight.
+It’s crucial when buying cross country skis to look out for the cross country skis size, weight and degree of camber, for you to find a ski matching your body and cross country skiing style.
+Your cross country skis must match your weight, in relation to the ski's height.
+Besides that, the ski's weight depends on your cross country skiing style, e.g. if you need skis for a race, they should be lightweight.

 Cross country skis - 3 Types

 Generally, there are three types of cross country skis.

 Classic cross country skis are suitable for groomed tracks and are designed for speed with a lightweight and narrow design.
 With these skis, it’s of great importance to get the correct level of camber, in order for you to get the optimal speed and kick on the tracks.
 Classic cross country skis are the most common cross country skis and are often used in races, such as Vasaloppet.